Perspective | Yes, anti-lynching laws are mostly symbolic. That’s what makes them important.

 There is a marked difference between a society that explicitly outlaws a crime of racial hatred designed to strip the humanity of a people and violently enforce racial inequality and one that falls silent on the matter.
 Designating these specific crimes as distinct from just the intentional killing of others is a political action — an admission of a governmental failure to protect some of its citizens and a declaration to the public that it will act in the future.

 Conversely, a nation with our history that refuses to legislate against such crimes also communicates something: an enduring resistance to assign national stigma to those white supremacists and vigilantes who successfully sought protection under the states’ rights ideology.
 It suggests that we still have an aversion to addressing the toll certain kinds of racist violence have taken on many American communities.
-When a policy or crime is not colorblind, then remedy for its impacts cannot be either.
+When a policy or crime is not colorblind, then the remedy for its impacts cannot be either.

 The current version of the anti-lynching bill was introduced in January and referred to a House Judiciary subcommittee, where it has sat for eight months.
 Though the previous two attempts enjoyed overwhelming bipartisan support, resistance to the measure in the name of states’ rights — an argument re-energized by the present fight on voting rights, which traces racial lines — could re-emerge.